Falling Places

 And there it was!
 The same hump of succulent, twisted, dusty-green tubes nestled into a hillside of purple-brown lava, and standing proud against a pale blue backdrop: part sea, part sky, it was difficult to tell where one ended and the other began.
 I spied it as I rounded a sharp bend, just as I had six years ago, and the recognition was instant.
 That’s my cactus!

-When six participants from the ‘Discover Morocco’ trip in 2023 decided they’d like to travel together as a group again, and asked me where I’d take them, if they wanted a two-week painting itinerary somewhere I thought they’d like, I had little hesitation.
+When six participants from the ‘Discover Morocco’ trip in 2023 decided they’d like to travel together as a group again, and asked me where I’d take them if they wanted a two-week painting itinerary somewhere I thought they’d like, I had little hesitation.
 It had to be the Canary Islands, and the ‘Mists of Time’ itinerary in La Gomera.
 But with three of them travelling from the United States (including Alaska) and one all the way from Australia, a paltry week wasn’t going to be enough.
-There was only one thing for it: I’d take them ‘next door’, to the larger, even more dramatic island that I’d previously poo-pooed for a painting holiday, due to the challenging complexity and relative inaccessibility of its still-active volcanic peaks, and my previous failure to identify an obvious place to stay.
+There was only one thing for it: I’d take them ‘next door’, to the larger, even more dramatic island that I’d previously poo-pooed for a painting holiday.
+The challenging complexity and relative inaccessibility of its still-active volcanic peaks, and my previous failure to identify an obvious place to stay had placed it on the back-burner, in the category of ‘maybe later, when I have time to think about it’.

-I’m talking, of course, about La Palma, and they jumped at the opportunity, so I set about designing an itinerary which would take in all the views I swooned at, and wished I’d had the time to capture properly, during my last visit.
+I’m talking, of course, about La Palma, and they jumped at the opportunity, so I set about designing an itinerary which would take in all the views I had swooned at, and wished I’d had the chance to capture properly, during my last visit.

 I’m very strict about never taking anyone anywhere I don’t know extremely well, if not intimately, so this trip would be undertaken on the understanding it was somewhat experimental.
 We’d drive ourselves, in the absence of a known transport company, so I needed someone to volunteer as second driver, and Helen stepped up.
 La Palma is not a huge island, but it’s considerably larger than La Gomera, and thus it requires longer to get from one jaw-dropping beauty spot to another.
 I decided to spend time in two locations and stay in three hotels, to avoid wasting more time than was necessary in the vehicles, and to get an overview of accommodations available.